Michigan Legal Milestone

 Regarding Freedom Road.
 Michigan Legal Milestone recognizes significant legal cases and personalities in the state's history, and places bronze plaques at featured sites to document the historical significance.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 7, 2011, by Dennis Allen Burlingham of Hartford, Michigan, USA.
-This page has been viewed 751 times since then and 15 times this year.
+It was originally submitted on August 7, 2011, by Dennis Allen Burlingham of Hartford, Michigan, USA.
+This page has been viewed 768 times since then and 8 times this year.
 Last updated on November 19, 2014, by Joel Seewald of Madison Heights, Michigan.
 Photo 1. submitted on August 7, 2011, by Dennis Allen Burlingham of Hartford, Michigan, USA. • Bill Pfingsten was the editor who published this page.